5 Conservative Principles for Dealing With Russia

 Second, Russian and American interests are incompatible in many but not all cases.
 Russia is revanchist.
 For Putin, who saw the dissolution of the Soviet Union as the greatest geopolitical catastrophe of the 20th century — an era that included both Communism and Nazism, as well as two world wars — reestablishing a semblance of the Soviet Union’s security domain is a priority.
 Thus, Russia has effectively seized territory from Georgia, Moldova, and Ukraine, and furiously fought the right of all three nations, and others, to determine their own security policies.
 Most of all, Moscow seeks to crack European and transatlantic unity.
 The NATO alliance and European economic integration are emphatically in America’s interest.
 Hence, Russia opposes them.

 Similarly, in Syria, Russian and American goals are far different.
 The United States seeks the defeat of the Islamic State and the establishment of a stable, democratic Syrian government that would permit the end of the brutal civil war and the return of refugees.
 Moscow seeks to preserve the Syrian government, employing Russian forces to eliminate all opposition.
 It also seeks to maintain its access to naval and air bases, and to minimize the risk from Muslim extremists returning to its territory.
-If the Islamic States kills off moderate alternatives to Syrian President Bashar al-Assad, so much the better.
+If the Islamic State kills off moderate alternatives to Syrian President Bashar al-Assad, so much the better.
 The refugee flows into Europe, which stress democratic institutions there, advance Moscow’s interests.

 On some matters, Russian and American interests coincide.
 Both countries seek to end radical Islamic terrorism.
 Both countries need to secure nuclear weapons and materials, and to work with third parties to do so.
 Both countries have an interest in a stable and transparent nuclear weapons balance, although Russia’s violation of the Intermediate-Range Nuclear Forces (INF) Treaty must be reversed.